 It’s hard to know where to begin.
-From the concept, to the outreach, to the staging and execution of the event, Ryan and Chelsea Neil did a great job with the Artisans Cup.
+From the concept, to the outreach, to the staging and execution of the event, Ryan Neil did a great job with the Artisans Cup.
 For all of your effort, thank you very much!
 Thanks too to the exhibitors, vendors, volunteers and visitors without whom the event could not have met with such success.

 Vine maple by Michael Hagedorn